matiasAguirreE/From-the-Dark/README.md

 ## Development Process

 From the Dark was developed by a dedicated team of engineering students at the Universidad de Chile.
 Throughout the development process, we utilized some game development technologies, such as Godot and Blender.
 We are proud to present the result of our hard work and passion.

-## Known Issues and Troubleshooting

-- In process.

 ## Contributing